Enable debugging output in the web front end APP_DEBUG=false ## The base url of the HelpSpot application (without a trailing slash) APP_URL=https://example.org ## Database type mysql or mssql DB_CONNECTION=mysql ## The DNS name or IP of the database server DB_HOST=localhost ## The port for the datab

 Updates

-We've provided a script to that reads the old config.php file (assuming it's located at C:\Program Files (x86)\helpspot\helpspot\config.php
+We've provided a script to that reads the old config.php file (assuming it's located at C:\Program Files (x86)\helpspot\helpspot\config.php) and generates a .env file:

 Working directory: C:\Program Files (x86)\helpspot\helpspot